rsa17826/vex-plus-plus/readme.md

     - ### signals

       - ### signal display

+        - **showSignalListInEditor**: if true, while in the editor, a list of all signals, the blocks that are sending the signals and weather or not the signal is active
-        - **showSignalList**: if true a list of all signals, the blocks that are sending the signals and weather or not the signal is active
+        - **showSignalListInPlay**: if true, while not in the editor, a list of all signals, the blocks that are sending the signals and weather or not the signal is active
         - **showTotalActiveSignalCounts**: adds a number showing the total amount of signals that are currently sending on each signal id
         - **showWhatBlocksAreSendingSignals**: adds an image of the block that is sending on each signal id and a number showing the amount of blocks of the same type that are sending the signal
         - **onlyShowActiveSignals**: only shows signals if the signal is active and being sent